ystepanoff/groolp/README.md

 ```
 This produces a `groolp` binary that you can run from your project root.

+### Bootstrap your project

+On first run, Groolp automatically creates a .groolp directory in your current working directory if it doesn’t already exist.
+This directory includes:
+- Sample `tasks.yaml` file for defining simple tasks.
+- `scripts` subdirectory for your Lua scripts (containing a sample Lua script to get you started).

 ## Contributions to .groolp

 Thank you for considering contributing to Groolp!
 Contributions of all kinds are welcome.